PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 3. default: A valid default value which will be used if no value is provided by the user
 4. type_hint: Used to constrain the types of values accepted.
 May be implemented by additional third party tools.
    Examples are `text`, `text_field`, `ip_address`, `password`, `dropdown`, and `checkbox`.
+5. force_default: The UI will be pre-populated with a value from the loaded environment or with a previously entered value unless this value is set to True.
+The default is False.
+Setting to True will ensure the default value will always be rendered in the panhandler UI.

 Hints